UAce/UAce.github.io/_posts/2021-02-25-dockerfile-difference-between-entrypoint-and-cmd.md

 ENTRYPOINT command param1 param2
 ```

 This form prevents any command line arguments to be provided to the ENTRYPOINT and will start the executable as a subcommand of `/bin/sh -c`.
-The executable will not be the container's `PID 1` which does not pass Unix signals.
+The executable will not be run with process ID (PID) 1 and it will not pass Unix signals.

 ### Docker CMD